 Fortress of the Bear

 The Fortress has a raised viewing platform to look down onto two separate holding environments for the bears.
-In one side, there are two older bears and a large pond to swim in, and the other side is set up as a natural playground for three younger cubs.
+On one side, there is a large pond for the bears to swim in, and the other side is set up as a natural playground for the bears.
 Each side boasts about 3/4 of an acre and up to 17 foot high walls.
 There is plenty of room for these creatures to live a healthy outdoor lifestyle.

 The owners of the Fortress of the Bear are very knowledgeable about the bears habits, diet, needs, and receive donations year round of fish, fruits and vegetables, and other foods.
 They can tell you all about the bears they house, and even will show you some of the fun tricks they have taught the bears.